jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - the oft said "i want to decentralize power" is the required evolutionary step of speciation.
  - queen ball, bees kill their queen when non-functioning

+ - We never had to teach the polar bear evolution.
+It already knows life is a hussle and no rules will save you but finding and saving enough calories to keep going so you procreate more than anyone else.
+There is no way for any lifeform to do otherwise.
+Except you, you need to learn about evolution, so you can build the technological ecosystem that perpetuates it to forever vanquish evolution's antagonists on Earth.

 Both echo chambers, agree to keep consuming to maintain themselves.
 One said wants to print more money, the other wants to conserve.
 One side wants to consume more natural resources, the other wants to conserve.
 The result is, a tactical compromise to keep consuming and conserve nothing.
 All in a desperate effort to keep the Industrial Age alive.
 Each echo chamber represents a bygone lifeform whose list of attributes isn't up to the task of evolving new species that can harvest enough resources to procreate inside healthy ecosystems.